-These resources provide an overview of what you need to accomplish to get Wixie up and running for teachers, students, and support staff.
-Use the checklist to get an overview of tasks and the guide for all the information in a text format.
-The YouTube playlist provides additional step-by-step instructions.
+The Implementation Guides provide a written overview of what you need to accomplish to get Wixie up and running for teachers, students, and support staff.
+Use the checklist to get an overview of tasks, assign roles, and set dates for completion.

 Wixie accounts give students access to the authoring tool, and connect student work to their teacher, or teachers.
 Common ways sites provision Wixie are with Clever, a CSV upload, or by entering data manually.
 Wixie also supports provisioning via Canvas, Engrade, and LDAP.

 You also need to choose how Wixie will authenticate your users.
 Most sites authenticate using Clever, Google, or passwords stored in Wixie.
 Wixie also supports authentication with LDAP, LTI, SAML, and Engrade.

 Wixie supports single-sign on from multiple third-party sources, including Google, Clever, and Engrade.
 Wixie also supports single-sign on through LTI, ADFS, and SAML.
 These resources will help you set up single-sign on using these methods.

 Make it easier for your users to get to Wixie by adding a Wixie button to your web site.

 These buttons link to the main Wixie login page.
 To link to your custom login page, replace "https://wixie.com/sitelogin" with your custom account domain, such as